Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 Before Washington, D.C., had fully processed the late-night firing of Deputy FBI Director Andrew McCabe, who was let go by Attorney General Jeff Sessions less than 48 hours before his planned retirement after more than two decades of service to the bureau, the saga took several new, head-spinning turns Saturday.

-McCabe took notes and memos about his interactions with President Trump, similar to those prepared by his former boss and colleague James Comey, a source familiar with the issue told NPR.
+McCabe had taken notes and memos about his interactions with President Trump, similar to those prepared by his former boss and colleague James Comey, a source familiar with the issue told NPR.
 The source also said the McCabe documents corroborate Comey's account — which could play a key role in Justice Department special counsel Robert Mueller's inquiry into obstruction of justice.

-The McCabe memos are now in the possession of special counsel Robert Mueller's team of investigators, according to CNN and Axios.
-And, McCabe already sat for an interview with Mueller's team, Axios also reported.
+The McCabe memos are in the possession of Mueller's team of investigators, according to CNN and Axios.
+And McCabe already sat for an interview with Mueller's team, Axios also reported.

-A personal lawyer for the president pointed to McCabe's ouster to argue it was time for the Justice Department to end the special counsel investigation of Russian interference in the 2016 presidential race and any ties between Russians and the Trump campaign.
+A personal lawyer for the president pointed to McCabe's ouster to argue that it was time for the Justice Department to end the special counsel investigation of Russian interference in the 2016 presidential race and of any ties between Russians and the Trump campaign.

-The attorney's remarks — though not intended to speak for the president — set off yet another round of concern among congressional Democrats about the status of the special counsel investigation and possible ways to protect it — and its leader, former FBI Director Robert Mueller — from being terminated by the White House or the Justice Department.
+The attorney's remarks — though not intended to speak for the president — set off yet another round of concern among congressional Democrats about the status of the special counsel investigation and possible ways to protect it — and its leader, former FBI Director Mueller — from being terminated by the White House or the Justice Department.

-And, McCabe's onetime boss, former FBI Director James Comey, sparred directly on Twitter with the president, who fired Comey in May of last year.
-Comey, on the verge of releasing a book, told Trump soon the American people "can judge for themselves who is honorable and who is not."
+And, McCabe's onetime boss, Comey, sparred directly on Twitter with the president, who fired the FBI director in May of last year.
+Comey, on the verge of releasing a book, told Trump soon that the American people "can judge for themselves who is honorable and who is not."

 Sessions announced late Friday that he had terminated McCabe's employment with the FBI "effective immediately."